dokutan/mouse_m908/README.md

 If your mouse is listed as having generic support:
 - Nothing is known about this mouse, no specific code has been written
 - Please expect nothing beyond changing the active profile (other features might work if you are lucky)
+- There will be bugs, potentially preventing the mouse from working correctly
 - **Please open an issue to add complete support**

 ### Safety
-As the question of safety has been asked before and there is no simple answer, i have added this section, which lists known things that can make your mouse unusable and ways to fix them.
-You can then decide if you consider this software to be safe enough.
-Please read the disclaimer at the top of this document.
+This software can make your mouse unusable.
+While this is very unlikely in the case of mice with complete support, all other mice are at a higher risk.
+This section lists known problems and ways to fix them.
-- M602A-RGB
+- **M602A-RGB, M910-K**
   - Issue: changing the the settings on the prevents moving the mouse in the vertical direction
   - Potential solution: use the official software to restore the settings
-- Old versions of this software (fixed in newer versions)
+- **Old versions of this software (fixed in newer versions)**
   - Issue: disabling all DPI levels makes the mouse completely unresponsive
   - Solution: use the official software to restore the settings and use a recent version of this software to prevent this from happening
-- Mice with generic and untested experimental support
+- **Mice with generic or untested experimental support**
   - Issue: Changing the settings has an increased risk of similar problems as described above
   - Potential solution: have a second mouse and the official software available to restore the settings in case of an issue